2015 United Nations Climate Change Conference: Outcome

 On 12 December 2015, the participating 196 countries agreed, by consensus, to the final global pact, the Paris Agreement, to reduce emissions as part of the method for reducing greenhouse gas.
 In the 12-page document, the members agreed to reduce their carbon output "as soon as possible" and to do their best to keep global warming "to well below 2 degrees C".
 In the course of the debates, island states of the Pacific, the Seychelles, but also the Philippines, their very existence threatened by sea level rise, had strongly voted for setting a goal of 1.5 °C instead of only 2 °C.

 France's Foreign Minister, Laurent Fabius, said this "ambitious and balanced" plan was an "historic turning point" in the goal of reducing global warming.
 However, some others criticized the fact that significant sections are "promises" or aims and not firm commitments by the countries.

+COP 21 also adopted Decisions 16-18/CP.21, which complement the Warsaw Framework on REDD-plus by adding guidance on alternative policy approaches, non-carbon benefits, and safeguards-related matters for REDD+ (see Cancún safeguards).

 On 4th June 2024, the United Nations Climate Change Conference (COP28) opened in Dubai, marking an important event in the timeline of the Paris Agreement.
 The conference concluded the global stocktake, a process evaluating the progress made on the Paris Agreement.
 The assessment exposed that the current attempts are insufficient to limit the global warming to the target of 1.5°C, highlighting the need for accelerated climate action.
 There were strong emphases on the need for more climate finance and collaboration to reach climate goals during the conference.